alihassan711/React-Native-Demo-Application-Sample-Code/README.md

 # React-Native-Demo-Application-Sample-Code
 This is a Demo app.
 If you want to see the code quality or React Native Skills, This is for you.
+Below are the screens of application.